gsjorgenson/sum-game/README.md

 # Game of Sum

-This program is a graphical interface for a simple game that to the best of my knowledge has not previously been defined.
-The rules are defined here and throughout the game is referred to as the "Game of Sum," or, jocularly, "Sum game."
+This program is a graphical interface for a simple game that to my knowledge has not been defined or studied previously.
+It is heavily inspired by the game of Go and the objective is to secure territory on the game board.
+The rules are stated here and throughout the game is referred to as the "Game of Sum" or "Sum game."

-The essence of the game is heavily inspired by the game of Go.
-It is a two-person, perfect information game, played on a NxN square grid board.
+The game is a two-person, perfect information game, played on a NxN square grid board.
 The board starts empty, and the players take turns placing a stone of their color, either white or black, on the board.
 White goes first (contrary to Go).

 A stone may only be placed on a square that is free.
 Furthermore, all stones on the board must satisfy the "sum rule:"